Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 Also lists all of the files and directories in the clients current directory on the server.

 ##### cd ..
-Moves the client back a directory on the server unless the client is already in their home 		directory.
+Typing cd .. moves the client back a directory on the server unless the client is already in their home 		directory.

 ##### cd
 Typing cd followed by the name of a directory that is in your current directory, will move you to that directory.